 The Lesire et Roger site recommends simply an “amber beer” to drink with Vieux-Lille, of which both Ch’ti and Jenlain are excellent, eminently local examples.

 Most blonde lager would perhaps be too timid in palate to pair with the cheese, nor would sour styles, or bière blanche, really go with it, although personal preference must rule.
 A deep, amber beer with good hopping is the best choice I think.

 Vieux-Lille is part of a tradition which appears dotted along the mid-northern frontiers of Europe.
 Limburger in Germany, while a different taste, is the same type of idea, as is the (closer) Belgian Herve.
 (Limburger originates in Belgium anyway, it might be added).
 Some Scandinavian countries have artisan, very strong cheeses which result from preservation strategies devised before refrigeration.

 A recipe from the restaurant Le Square, in Lille, combines Vieux-Lille with beer to make an appetizing-sounding cheese fritter.
 Comments posted to the article suggest Maroilles or Munster as a replacement for Vieux-Lille.

-Note re images: the first image above is from Lesire et Roger’s website.
-The second image, from the French tourism site, here.
-The third image, from this retailer.
-The fourth, from this retail supplier, here.
-All are believed available for educational and historical purposes.
+Note re images: the first image is from the Lesire et Roger website.
+The second, from Flowersway, a French tourism site, here.
+The third image is from Nord-Shop, a retailer.
+The fourth, from theretail supplier Lechtimarche, here.
+All intellectual property therein belongs solely to the lawful owner.
+Used for educational and research purposes.
 All feedback welcomed.